kdoore/CS2335-Gitbook/simple-dialog-prefab.md

 Below is the code where we declare the object reference variables for the dataStructures and components that we need for implementing our logic

 - **Declare Object Reference Variables**
+    In the code below we specify that the `List< T >` and `Queue< T >` will both be collections of `string` objects.
+    Then we declare object reference variables for the components we'll interact with.

 ```java